bensutherland/overlappingReads/README.md

 2015-08-05

 ### Disclaimer
-This pipeline is made available **with no waranty of usefulness of any kind**.
+This pipeline is made available **with no warranty of usefulness of any kind**.
 Purpose: remove adapters then merge overlapping reads (i.e. paired-end where insert size is less than the length of R1 + R2)

 When paired end data is overlapping, it can improve assemblies to collapse the two reads into a single read